 Disk that is kept as a reserve.
 The spare is automatically used as a replacement if any disk in the storage pool fails.
-You can also create a global spare device that is used as a replacement for any pool on the NexentaStor appliance.

 Using NexentaStor

 - Using the Nexenta Management View (NMV)

 - Using the Nexenta Management Console (NMC)

 - About the Default User Accounts

 - Scripting

 - Rebooting or Powering Off the Appliance

 - Modifying NexentaStor Configuration Settings

 - Restarting Standard NexentaStor Services

 - Configuring NexentaStor as Kerberos Client